vijinho/tweets-cli/README.md

-             --list-images            Only list all image files in export folder and halt --list-videos            Only list all video files in export folder and halt --list-users             Only list all users in tweets, (default filename 'users.json') and halt --tweets-count           Only show the total number of tweets and halt -i,  --tweets-file={tweet.js} Load tweets from different json input file instead of default twitter 'tweet.js' -a,  --tweets-all             Get all tweets (further operations below will depend on this)
+             --list-images            Only list all image files in export folder and halt --list-videos            Only list all video files in export folder and halt --list-users             Only list all users in tweets, (default filename 'users.json') and halt --list-missing-media     List media URLs for which no local file exists and halt (implies --local) --tweets-count           Only show the total number of tweets and halt -i,  --tweets-file={tweet.js} Load tweets from different json input file instead of default twitter 'tweet.js' -a,  --tweets-all             Get all tweets (further operations below will depend on this)